k64ret/cv64/README.md

 ### Building

+> [!WARNING]
+> If the compilation process fails, go to the `castlevania.yaml` file and set the option `dissasemble_all` to `True`, then clean and build again.
+> It should then end up with an error.
+At this point, change said option back to `False`, clean and build again and the project should build successfully.

 Place a Castlevania 64 (USA v1.0) ROM in the root of the project, and rename it to `baserom.z64`.